 Vehicle Affordability Improves Year Over Year for First Time Since 2019

 The median income grew 0.3%, the average new-vehicle transaction price declined 0.5%, and incentives from manufacturers were nearly unchanged.
 The typical new vehicle loan interest rate increased to 10.48%, which was a new peak.
 As a result of these changes, the estimated typical monthly payment declined 0.8% to $765, from an upwardly revised $771 in August.
 The average monthly payment peaked at $794 in December.

-New-vehicle affordability in September was much worse than a year ago when prices were lower, incentives were higher, and rates were much lower.
-The estimated number of weeks of median income needed to purchase the average new vehicle in September was up 9% from last year.
+New-vehicle affordability in September was slightly better than a year ago.
+New-vehicle transaction prices averaged $47,899 last month, lower than a year ago when prices were $48,259.
+Interest rates last month, however, were two and a half percentage points higher than one year ago.
+Still, even with significantly higher loan rates, there is good news for buyers: The estimated number of weeks of median income needed to purchase an average new vehicle last month was down 1.6% from last year.